 After you have a heart attack, it's natural to worry if you might get another.
 But there's a great way to lower that risk.
 It's called cardiac rehab, a four-part program that's designed just for you.

-The program helps you recover from your heart attack and gets you ready to go back to work.
-It builds up your strength and endurance, raises your confidence, and helps let you down gently from what may have been an emotional roller-coaster ride.
+The program helps you recover from your heart attack and resume your usual activities.
+It builds up your strength and endurance, raises your confidence, and helps let you down gently from what may have been an emotional roller coaster ride.

 Your rehab may get underway even before you leave the hospital.